wustl-pctg/PORRidge/README.md

 installed.
 Also, the GNU _gold_ linker should be installed as _ld_.
 This requirement may be eliminated as the project is refactored.
 The benchmark script requires GNU _datamash_.
 Compiling the _dedup_ and _ferret_ benchmarks requires additional dependencies.
+The ones I can remember are `libssl-dev libgsl-dev ligjpeg62-dev libbz2-dev`

-If you have g++-7 (or possible g++-6) installed, you will need to install g++-5.
-Our version of llvm/clang is very old and does not like the newer headers.
-Once this is done, set the `GCC_TOOLCHAIN` variable in `build-llvm-linux.sh` to point to `/usr/lib/gcc/x86_64-linux-gnu/$VERSION`, where version is the *full* version number, e.g. 5.4.1.
+Depending on the version of g++ you have installed you may need to edit the `CPLUS_INCLUDE_PATH` variable at the top of `setup.sh`.
+Our (very old) version of llvm/clang does not like the newer stdlib headers that come with g++-7 (and possibly g++-6, I haven't tested).
+So I have installed g++-5 and forced clang to use that include path.

 ## Installation